 He confirmed Nissan’s plan to remove Ghosn, 64, from office.
 His immediate plan was to ‘stabilise the situation, and normalise day-to-day operations,’ Saikawa added.

-‘Too much authority was given to one person in terms of governance...
+‘Too much authority was given to one person in terms of governance.
 I have to say that this is a dark side of the Ghosn era which lasted for a long time.’
-The CEO said he was still pondering whether Ghosn was ‘a charismatic figure or a tyrant.’
+The CEO also said he was still pondering whether Ghosn was ‘a charismatic figure or a tyrant.’

 Unconfirmed local reports claim Ghosn under-reported an amount totalling 5 billion yen (£34 million) over a five-year period from 2011.
-Nissan has yet to reveal any amounts or details, but has admitted that ‘numerous other significant acts of misconduct [including] personal use of company assets’ were being investigated.
+At this point, Nissan had yet to reveal any amounts or details, but had admitted that ‘numerous other significant acts of misconduct [including] personal use of company assets’ were being investigated.

-Ghosn is also accused of having company-paid houses in four countries, according to Japanese media.
-It is also alleged that the arrested men were planning retirement payment schemes.
+Ghosn was also accused of having company-paid houses in four countries, according to Japanese media.
+It was also alleged that the arrested men were planning retirement payment schemes.

 Shares in Nissan fell by 4%, Mitsubishi was down by 7% and Renault stock hit a four-year low in Europe in the days after their arrest.
-Ghosn is also CEO and chairman of Renault and chairman of Mitsubishi Motors.
+This was because Ghosn was also CEO and chairman of Renault and chairman of Mitsubishi Motors.

 Nissan statement on Carlos Ghosn pay investigation